 How to Become a Certified HVAC Technician

 Successful HVAC technicians and contractors typically excel in courses such as mathematics, physics, and shop.
-Some choose to volunteer or seek out employment in mechanics, electronics, or related fields which can teach them some of the empirical fundamentals of the profession.
+Some choose to volunteer or seek out employment in mechanics, electronics, or related fields, which can teach them some of the empirical fundamentals of the profession.

-These programs offer training in entry-level service, design, and repair of HVAC-R systems—can be accredited by organizations such as HVAC Excellence and may include the certification process as part of the training.
+These programs offer training in entry-level service, design, and repair of HVAC-R systems and can be accredited by industry organizations such as HVAC Excellence or Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
+Many of the HVAC programs include Section 608 certification and preparation for other industry certifications as part of the training.
 Also, as part of the curriculum, aspiring HVAC technicians may receive on-the-job instruction working under licensed contractors.
 This is typically necessary as many certification exams and licenses require at least one to two years of practical experience.

 Step 2b: Complete an HVAC apprenticeship (option 2, three to five years)

 According to the Bureau of Labor Statistics (BLS 2023), HVAC apprenticeship programs typically last from three to five years.
 These candidates receive at least 2,000 hours of on-the-job training and 144 hours of technical education.
 Many of these programs are run by joint committees of local organizations such as the Air Conditioning Contractors of America (ACCA) or the Associated Builders and Contractors (ABC).

 Additional resources are available from the US Department of Labor Apprenticeship Finder.

 Step 3: Apply for additional industry competence certifications and pass examinations (timeline varies)

 As mentioned above, some job-ready HVAC programs include the certification process as part of their training program, such as the one at the North American Training Center.